 - It is not a “powerful” round (even though it’s often described as “high powered” in the media) in the context of the spectrum of centerfire rifle cartridges.
 In fact, it’s at the weaker end of the spectrum.
 It is outlawed in most states for hunting large game, such as deer, because it is too weak.

 - It cannot be fired any faster than any other semi-automatic rifle.

-The external cosmetic and ergonomic features of the AR-15 are apparently frightening to those unfamiliar with firearms.
+The external cosmetic and ergonomic features of the AR-15 are apparently impressive and frightening to those unfamiliar with firearms.
 But, they do nothing to the functionality of the rifle, just as racing stripes and wings don’t turn a street car into a race car.

 Here’s why the AR-15 is popular: